 Sweet, nutty braised Brussels sprouts with crispy bacon, butter and cheese make the ultimate side dish for any meal and is perfect for the festive season.

 Confession time: I have hated Brussels sprouts for all of my life.
 “Little balls of stink”, I used to call them.
 Just despised them.
 But you know what?
 I was wrong.
 Because Brussels sprouts, cooked properly, are a thing of beauty.
-Sweet, nutty and just perfect when served with grilled roasted meat.
+Sweet, nutty and just perfect when served as a side dish to pretty much anything.

 - salt & pepper to taste

 Fry the bacon in a large, hot frying pan until crisp and golden.

 Remove from the pan then fry the brussels sprouts until they are golden brown.